Austerfield

-Austerfield is a village and civil parish in the Metropolitan Borough of Doncaster, South Yorkshire, England.
+Austerfield is a village and civil parish in the City of Doncaster, South Yorkshire, England.
 It is 1 mi to the north-east of the market town of Bawtry on the A614 road, and adjacent to the hamlet of Newington in Nottinghamshire, close to the River Idle.
 The population in 2001 was 571, which fell to 536 at the 2011 Census.

 Heritage

-The name Austerfield derives from the Germanic Ouestraefeld, meaning Eastern field.
+The name Austerfield was first recorded in 715 and derives from the Old English Ouestraefelda (eowestre), which means open land with a sheepfold.
+It was mentioned in the Domesday Book as belonging to Robert of Mortain, and having 27 villages, 40 freemen, a priest and a church.

 The Council of Austerfield was convened here by King Aldfrith of Northumbria in AD 702 and attended by Berhtwald, Archbishop of Canterbury to decide on whether Saint Wilfrid should become Archbishop of York.
 Austerfield was then on the border between the two Anglo-Saxon kingdoms of Northumbria and Mercia.

-Austerfield contains the 11th-century church of St Helena.
-The builder of it in 1080 was John de Builli, using stone from quarries at Roche Abbey.
+Austerfield contains the 11th-century church of St Helena, which was built in 1080 by John de Builli, using stone from quarries at Roche Abbey.
 The church today has 19th-century several stained-glass windows designed by Charles Eamer Kempe.
 The nave has a sheela na gig, a rare type of quasi-erotic stone carving of a female figure sometimes found in Norman churches.
 This had been blocked into a wall in the 14th century and was rediscovered in 1898 during restoration work.